cobby-obieh/cobby-obieh/README.md

 <h3 align="center"> A passionate Web Developer, Graphic & UI/UX designer </h3>

 🔭 I’m currently working on Different project in various languages
-* 🌱 I’m currently learning everything in Programming, Graphic Designing & UI/UX designing
+* 🌱 I’m currently learning how to be a good Software engineer with ALX
 * 👯 I’m looking to collaborate on both frontend and backend projects for both mobile and web ☺️
-* 🤔 I’m looking for help with everything that you can help me with
+* 🤔 I’m looking for help with everything that you can help me with that has to do with Programming, Graphic Designing & UI/UX designing
 * 💬 Ask me about anything you wanna know.....I am an open book
-* 📫 How to reach me: Twitter, Whatsapp, Instagram
+* 📫 How to reach me: Twitter, LinkedIn, Instagram
 * ⚡ Fun fact: I am very cool to be with and I will make you laugh a lot

 :hammer_and_wrench: Languages and Tools :